Skip to main content

 Gitar is an AI code review and CI fixing agent that works directly in your PR/MR interface.
 It automatically reviews code changes for security, bugs, and performance issues, analyzes CI failures, and pushes fixes — all without leaving your pull request.
 See How Gitar Works for a detailed overview.

 When a PR/MR is created or updated, Gitar reads the diff, full files touched by the change, CI logs (if CI fails), and any configured repository rules.
 It then reviews the code, identifies issues, and can push fixes directly to your branch.
-All status updates and findings appear in a single dashboard comment on your PR/MR. See How Gitar Works for the full breakdown.
+Findings are posted as inline review comments on the relevant lines; the Gitar dashboard comment on the PR/MR provides a consolidated summary of review, CI analysis, and rule results.
+See How Gitar Works for the full breakdown.

 Gitar is language-agnostic.
 It works with any programming language or framework.
 Code review, CI failure analysis, and fix generation all operate on the code as-is, regardless of the language.